Nell Mangel: Reception

 Neil Wallis and Dave Hogan reviewed Nell in their 1989 book The Neighbours Factfile, of her they commented: "[She was] never addressed by her Christian name because she is so frosty and disliked by the other residents of Ramsay Street, this gossiping, interfering old busybody is referred to everyone as 'Mrs. Mangel'."
 Popular culture website TV Cream refer to Nell as "Jane's interfering nan".
 Soaplife magazine named Nell as one of their "Nightmare Neighbours" and said "Probably the most unpopular neighbour ever!
 The original busybody, Nell was always poking her nose into other people's business, ready to phone the police at the merest scent of trouble.
 Who can forget her long-running feud with Madge, when Madge thought Nell was after her fiancé Harold Bishop.
 Few tears were shed when she left for a new life in England after marrying John Worthington."

 Polly Hudson of the Daily Mirror described the character as "a nosey, spiteful killjoy, hellbent on ruining everyone on Ramsay Street's fun".
 Hudson thought Nell was somewhat redeemed by her love for Bouncer the dog, saying "there is good in everyone, somewhere, if you look really hard."
 Paying tribute to the character following her off-screen death, Sarah Ellis of Inside Soap wrote, "For someone who was only on our screens for two years, Mrs Mangel left a legacy to last a lifetime.
 RIP Mrs M – you will be missed!"

 Nell was placed at number seven on the Huffpost's "35 greatest Neighbours characters of all time" feature.
 Journalist Adam Beresford described her called her "the mighty Nell Mangel, the greatest busybody to ever twitch a curtain."
 Beresford likened Nell's values to a "a bygone, almost Victorian" era as she was "constantly aghast" in response to the "rough and ready" local "shenanigans".
 Beresford noted her infamy as one of the soap opera genre's "greatest comic creations" despite only being on the show for eighteen months.
 He concluded that it was "astonishing" but a "testament to Mrs Mangel's impact."
 In 2022, Kate Randall from Heat included Nell in the magazine's top ten Neighbours characters of all time feature.
 Randall stated "the street busybody was only in the show for 18 months, but Nell Mangel left a 30-year impression.
 She was forever falling out with Madge- maybe because she had a mad crush on Harold."
+A Herald Sun reporter included Nell's departure in their "Neighbours' 30 most memorable moments" feature.
+They assessed that "Mrs Mangel was one of Neighbours' greatest antagonists."